 What to Eat

-A balanced diet of fruit, vegetables, carbohydrates and protein as well as healthy fats is ideal.
-Food with a high-sugar content and with saturated fats should be reduced.
+A balanced diet of fruit, vegetables, carbohydrates and protein, as well as healthy fats, is ideal.
+Food with high sugar content and saturated fats should be reduced.
 Having said that, the essential thing is to make sure people are eating enough and getting some exercise.

 If a person rejects their dinner in favour of ice cream, let them eat it.
 There could be reasons why they prefer the ice cream, such as if they are finding it a struggle to chew bread or meat or are experiencing toothache or mouth ulcers.